BenSpace48/grunt-sourcemaps/README.md

 - Speed improvements and optimisations
 - Branches for each project
-- Possibly more tasks, although this may be a different repo
+- Possibly more tasks, although this may be in a different repo
 - Possibly CSS/HTML lints
 - Check if there's an easier way than having the file in the theme folder, possibly having it in the root folder and specifying the theme directory.
 It would be good if we could watch several directories with one task (e.g desktop and mobile) but I'm not sure this is possible due to compass' compile limitations.